allura-org/dumbo/README.txt

 USAGE
-`dumbo config.yml` runs the train described in config.yml. see `examples/` for further examples of configuration files.
+`dumbo config.yml` runs the train described in config.yml. see `examples/` for further (bad, vibe-configed) examples of configuration files.

 LIMITATIONS
-- no lora/etc (peft plugin soon!)
 - single gpu only (for now)
 - will only support fsdp even when multigpu is fully supported (contributions welcome for deepspeed if you maintain it)